Project

 They want to start from a Bitcoin fork.

-#44 Updated by didi about 7 years ago
+#44 Updated by didi over 7 years ago

 Quick test of Qubes OS 3.2: